SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Situation Modiﬁers

 Various situations can change a character’s ability to make a manipulation happen.
-These generic and optional modiﬁers can further affect the diﬃculty, generally trading a negative effect on the character for a lower diﬃculty or a higher skill total.
+These generic and optional modiﬁers can further affect the difficulty, generally trading a negative effect on the character for a lower difficulty or a higher skill total.
 Note that none of these modiﬁers are required to use any Metaphysics skill, but they can help.
-Community: Unless the gamemaster rules otherwise, characters with metaphysical skills may help each other, using the game mechanics in the“Related Skills” section in the“Game Basics” chapter as guidelines.
+Community: Unless the gamemaster rules otherwise, characters with metaphysical skills may help each other, using the game mechanics in the"Related Skills" section in the"Game Basics" chapter as guidelines.
 Metaphysicists also may gain aid from characters with certain other Extranormal attributes, such as Psionics, though only the Extranormal attribute is used and the bonus is one-half of normal (round up).